shipt/py-volley/README.md

 `make test.unit` Runs unit tests on individual components with mocked responses dependencies external to the code.
 Docker is not involved in this process.

 `make test.integration` Runs all components, Postgres, Kafka, and Redis in locally running Docker containers.
 Validates messages published to input topic successfully reach the output topic.

-## Simulating Staging Data

-`make notebook` will spin up jupyer notebook.
-Open `./notebooks/publish_consume.ipynb`.
-Publish messages to the input topic and then consume data from the output topic.

 # Components